The idea here is to mark up your corpus with clusters or phrases you want treated as single items.

 •insert _ so Los Angeles becomes Los_Angeles and New York = New_York (top box)

 •annotate the text so Los Angeles becomes <mwu>Los Angeles</mwu>. (lower box)

 For either method you'll need a phrase file which contains the items you're interested in.

 After processing (using the tag insertion method) my source text looked like this:

 with <mwu> before and </mwu> after each item found.

-Whether you choose case insensitive or sensitive, the replacement will match the case in your phrase file.
-If your phrase file has a lot then a case insensitive search will also find A lot or a LOT.
+Whether you choose case insensitive or sensitive only determines whether the search succeeds or fails.
+(If your phrase file has new york then a case insensitive search will also find New York, new York or New york.)

 Handling the text now it has been modified

 With method 1, you merely need to teach WordSmith that the underscore character is to be accepted as a valid character.